 Sam leads our work to influence policy, ensuring it reflects the knowledge of our local partners and people with experience of multiple needs.

-Before joining MEAM, Sam worked for DrugScope, the RSA and the University of Leeds, and is currently a Crook Public Service Fellow at the University of Sheffield.
+Before joining MEAM, Sam worked for DrugScope, the RSA and the University of Leeds, and was a 2016/17 Crook Public Service Fellow at the University of Sheffield.
 He’s interested in how everyone – and particularly frontline practitioners and people with lived experience of multiple needs – can contribute to making better policy.
 Sam tweets @iamsamthomas.

 Policy and Practice Officer (Homeless Link)